RyojiSeto/nano-monitor/README.md

 - Ping monitoring with logging (default filename)
 `192.168.1.1 --log`

+- Ping monitoring with debugging
+`192.168.1.1 --debug`

 ## Details of Each Option

 Enter any of the following commands to view the help:

 `-h`, `--help`, `?`

+## Tested Environments

+- Python 3.13.0
+- Operating Systems:
+  - Windows 11
+  - Ubuntu 24.04.1

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+## Contributing to Nano Monitor

+We welcome contributions to improve Nano Monitor!
+Whether it's bug fixes, new features, or documentation updates, your help is greatly appreciated.